When Was NIST 800-53 Created?

 Key Components of NIST 800-53

 The National Institute of Standards and Technology (NIST) provides guidelines for securing information systems through the publication of the NIST Special Publication (SP) 800-53.
 This framework outlines the key components that organizations should consider when implementing an effective information security program.
-There are several key components of the NIST 800-53 framework that organizations should be aware of:
+There are several key components of the NIST cybersecurity framework 800-53 that organizations should be aware of:

 - Risk Assessment Process: Identification, evaluation, and prioritization of potential risks to information systems.
 Conducting thorough risk assessments to identify vulnerabilities and implement appropriate controls.